developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/api/printing/index.md

 ###Windows Mobile/CE Notes

 * Requires a Printing Service application to be running.
-This is described in the [Printing Guide](../../guide/printing#platform-notes).
+This is described in the [Printing Guide](../../guide/printing).

-* You should avoid navigating from the current page using the printer without disconnecting from the printer first.
-You can use the window.onunload event:
+* Avoid navigating from the current page using the printer without disconnecting from the printer first.
+Use the window.onunload event:

         :::javascript
         window.onunload = function(){